WHAT IS A BRAIN INJURY?

 An Acquired Brain Injury is an insult to the brain.
 It can result from trauma to the head, stroke, or neurological dysfunction.
-This can produce a diminished or altered state of consciousness and may result in impairment in cognitive abilities, sensory processing and/or physical function.
+This may produce a diminished or altered state of consciousness and may result in impairment in cognitive abilities, sensory processing and/or physical function.
 Impairments may be mild or severe; most are amenable to rehabilitation.
+A concussion is medically defined as a mild form of brain injury, but often times the symptoms and issues are not so mild.
+A concussion will typically not be detected by standard brain scans, but that does not mean there was no damage or disruption to brain functioning.

 HIDDEN VISUAL PROBLEMS

-Visual problems resulting from Acquired Brain Injury are often overlooked during initial treatment of the injury.
+Visual problems resulting from concussion and more severe brain injury are often overlooked during initial treatment of the injury.
 Frequently these problems are hidden and neglected, lengthening rehabilitation and impairing full recovery.
 Vision is one of the most important sources of sensory information, consisting of a sophisticated complex of subsystems involving the flow and processing of information to the brain.
-Because there is a close relationship between vision and the brain, Acquired Brain Injury will often disrupt the visual process, interfering with the acquisition and processing of information, and resulting is a brain-based vision problem.
+Because there is a close relationship between vision and the brain, a concussion will often disrupt the visual process, interfering with the acquisition and processing of information, and resulting is a brain-based vision problem.
 These problems go beyond normal eyesight and impact many life skills.

 Tired, achy eye